Actindo-AG/Documentation/DataHub/UserInterface/02d_Settings.md

 ![Rerun all mappings](/Assets/Screenshots/DataHub/Settings/ETL/RerunAllMappings.png "[Rerun all mappings]")

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Also rerun mappings for entities with manual change tracking?*
-  Activate this toggle to rerun all attribute mappings regardless their change tracking mode.
-Deactivate the toggle to rerun the mapping excluding all mappings with a manual change tracking mode.
-By default, this toggle is inactive.
+  Enable this toggle to rerun all attribute mappings regardless their change tracking mode.
+Disable the toggle to rerun the mapping excluding all mappings with a manual change tracking mode.
+By default, this toggle is disabled.

 - [CANCEL]
   Click this button to cancel the rerun of all mappings, close the *Rerun all mappings* window and return to the *Mapping from source set to destination set* view.